rust-lang/book/src/ch17-01-futures-and-syntax.md

 }
 ```

-The `race` function returns `Left` with that future’s output if the first
+The `race` function returns `Left` with the output from the first future
-argument wins, and `Right` with the second future argument’s output if _that_
+argument it finishes first, or `Right` with the output of the second future
-one wins.
-This matches the order the arguments appear in when calling the
+argument if that one finishes first.
+This matches the order the arguments appear
-function: the first argument is to the left of the second argument.
+in when calling the function: the first argument is to the left of the second
+argument.

 We also update `page_title` to return the same URL passed in.
 That way, if
 the page that returns first does not have a `<title>` we can resolve, we can